charvisingh245/ecommerce-customer-analytics/README.md

 - Compared on-time vs. late delivery impact on customer satisfaction

 **7. SQL Business Analysis**
-- Designed relational schema in PostgreSQL
+- Implemented the relational schema in PostgreSQL
 - Translated all core analytical logic into SQL to validate and replicate Python findings

 **8. Dashboard Development**